 The expectant mother had a planned induction date, so we were able to arrive a few days beforehand.
 She ended up delivering early, and we were able to meet Banksy within a few hours of her birth.
 It was an unforgettable experience, but it was understandably a delicate situation we wanted to navigate appropriately.
 We got to know the nurses very well at the hospital as they graciously provided support to us and the birthmother.
 It was important to us that she and her mother spend time with Banksy.
 We spent time together in the hospital and at our hotel after discharge while we waited on approval to head back home.

 Our relationship with Banksy’s birthmother is very open.
 We share pictures with her and update her on big milestones.
-Her middle name is her biological grandmother’s name, and it’s so meaningful that Banksy will always have that piece of her birth family.
+Banksy has such a meaningful middle name that was given to her by her birthmother.
+Her birthmother is close to her grandmother, so it was fitting for Banksy’s biological grandmother’s name to be her middle name.
 We look forward to future visits together because we want Banksy to know how much she is loved by her birth family.

 The Other Side